Workforce Training in Landscaping & Garden Management

 in partnership with

 NGBH is offering a 2nd session of its Certificate Program in Sustainable Landscaping & Garden Management in partnership with Kennebec Valley Community College (KVCC) to meet the high demand for skilled landscape and garden workers.

 Thanks to generous grant funding from the Maine Quality Centers program and Maine Community College System, this pilot program is being offered tuition-free.

 The program seeks to provide workforce-ready training for adults (18 and older) who are currently unemployed, underemployed, or displaced as a result of COVID-19.

-Online classes will be held one evening per week from September to November and will cover topics such as work readiness, garden maintenance and planning, choosing the right plant, and understanding soil and water, with a focus on land stewardship.
-Hands-on labs in September are located at the Native Gardens site in Blue Hill.
+Online classes are being held one evening per week from September to November and cover topics such as work readiness, garden maintenance and planning, choosing the right plant, and understanding soil and water, with a focus on land stewardship.
+Three hands-on labs during the session are located at the Native Gardens site in Blue Hill.
 Instructors with decades of experience will impart key knowledge and skills required for employment success.

 This program will prepare participants for employment with nursery and landscaping businesses and will introduce industry employers seeking new hires.
 Upon completion, participants will also be equipped to work independently as gardeners.